cohesity/cohesity-ansible-role/docs/examples/demos/sources.md

 ## Synopsis
 [top](#Remove-and-Register-Cohesity-Sources-Using-Ansible-Inventory)

-This example play leverages the Ansible Inventory to dynamically remove and register Protection Sources for supported Environment Types.
-The source file for this playbook is located at the root of the role in `examples/demos/sources.yml`.
+These example plays leverage the Ansible Inventory to dynamically register and remove Protection Sources for supported Environment Types.
+The example playbooks are located at the root of the role in [examples/demos/](https://github.com/cohesity/cohesity-ansible-role/tree/master/examples/demos).
 > **IMPORTANT**!<br>
-  This example play should be considered for demo purposes only.
-This play removes and then registers all Physical, VMware, and GenericNAS Protection Sources based on the Ansible Inventory.
+  These example plays should be considered for demo purposes only.
+These plays registers and removes Physical, VMware, and GenericNAS Protection Sources based on the Ansible Inventory.
 There are no job validations or state checks to ensure that backups are not running.
 If jobs exist for the Source, an error is raised and the play fails.

-#### How It Works
-- The play starts by reading all hosts from the Ansible Inventory and removing the corresponding Source(s).
-- Upon completion of the removal, the endpoint is registered as a new Protection Source.

 > **Notes:**
   - Currently, the Ansible Module requires Full Cluster Administrator access.